-Future Needs: The future needs of water and wastewater facilities are based on the goals, objectives, and policies stated in Chapter 7 (Utilities) of the Thurston County Comprehensive Plan, Water and Wastewater system plans, and the ability to meet the facilities LOS standard.
-A project assessment process objectively ranks projects based on a project’s ability to meet Level of Service (LOS) units including regulatory compliance, health/safety goals and policies, sustainability, technical feasibility and associated project costs.
-Capital Projects and Funding: Water and wastewater facility capital projects are typically funded through utility rates.
-Further information about rates can be found in Section V of this Chapter.
+Future Needs: The future needs of water and wastewater facilities are based on the goals, objectives, and policies stated in Chapter 7 (Utilities) of the Thurston County Comprehensive Plan, water and wastewater system plans, and the ability to meet the facilities LOS standard.
+A project assessment process objectively ranks projects based on a project’s ability to meet level of service (LOS) units including regulatory compliance, health/safety goals and policies, sustainability, technical feasibility, and associated project costs.
+Capital Projects and Funding: Water and wastewater facility capital projects are typically funded through utility rates, real estate excise taxes, and grants.
+Further information about rates can be found in Section V of this chapter.
 The capital projects anticipated over the next planning period are listed in Table 6-2 below.
 Appendix G details the near term proposed projects and funding sources.
 Table 6-2.
 Proposed Water and Sewer Projects